tusharsadhwani/blog/src/pages/post/builtins.md

 ### `dir` and `vars`: Everything is a dictionary

 Have you ever wondered how Python stores objects, their variables, their methods and such?
-We know that all objects have their own properties and methods attached to them, but hoe exactly does Python keep track of them?
+We know that all objects have their own properties and methods attached to them, but how exactly does Python keep track of them?

-The simple answer is that everything is stored in a dictionary.
+The simple answer is that everything is stored inside dictionaries.
 And the `vars` method exposes the variables stored inside objects and classes.

 ```python
 >>> class C: